\'Ez fields: Universal homeomorphisms and Galois actions

 \section{Universal homeomorphisms and Galois actions}

 We prove some results on universal homeomorphisms between $K$-varieties.
 We also discuss the action of the automorphism group of $K$.
-In this section, and this section only, we work with scheme morphisms between $K$-varieties which are not $K$-variety morphisms.
+In this section, and this section only, we work with scheme morphisms between $K$-varieties which are not morphism of $K$-varietiess.
 A morphism $V \to W$ of schemes is a \textbf{universal homeomorphism} if for every $W$-scheme $X$, the morphism $V \times_W X \to X$ produced from $V \to W$ by base change is a homeomorphism, see \cite[\S 2.4.2]{EGAIV-2}.
 It is clear from this definition that the collection of universal homeomorphisms is closed under compositions and base change.
 In characteristic zero a universal homeomorphism is an isomorphism.
 See \cite[Lemma 04DF, Theorem 04DZ]{stacks-project} for Fact~\ref{fact:uni-homeo}.
-As above we let $\kappa(a)$ be the residue field of point $a$ on a scheme.
+As before we let $\kappa(\alpha)$ be the residue field of point $\alpha$ on a scheme.

-\begin{fact} Let $V,W$ be schemes and $f: V \to W$ be a universal homeomorphism.
-Then: \begin{enumerate} \item $f$ is integral, universally injective, and universally surjective. \item If $f(a) = b$ then the induced field extension $\kappa(a)/\kappa(b)$ is purely inseparable. \item The functor $X \mapsto X_V =X\times_W V$ is an equivalence of categories between the category of \'etale schemes over $W$ and the category of \'etale schemes over $V$. \end{enumerate} \end{fact}
+\begin{fact} Let $V,W$ be schemes and $f\colon V \to W$ be a universal homeomorphism.
+Then: \begin{enumerate} \item $f$ is integral, universally injective, and universally surjective. \item If $f(\alpha) = \beta$ then the induced field extension $\kappa(\alpha)/\kappa(\beta)$ is purely inseparable. \item The functor $X \mapsto X_V =X\times_W V$ is an equivalence of categories between the category of \'etale schemes over $W$ and the category of \'etale schemes over $V$. \end{enumerate} \end{fact}

 Lemma~\ref{lem:uni-homeo} is well-known, we include a proof for the sake of completeness.